softworkz/embyuserwiki/Users.md

 ![](images/server/users1.png)

-A local user will be displayed with a cloud if it is linked to Media Browser Connect.
+A local user will be displayed with a cloud if it is linked to [Media Browser Connect](Media Browser Connect).
 ![](images/server/users6.png)

 Linking a user to Media Browser Connect will enable an easier sign in process that doesn't require the user to know your server's ip address.
 For more information, see [Media Browser Connect](Media Browser Connect).

 ## Guests

+Guests are users that you've invited using [Media Browser Connect](Media Browser Connect).
+By default Guests have limited permissions but administrators can easily control this to give them access to various features as desired.

 ![](images/server/users2.png)

 ## Pending Invitations